 We would recommend not more than 6-8 pages.
 That should be sufficient to communicate all you have to say about your purchasing policies.
 We don’t have any scientific data to prove this but based on our experience, this seems to be the optimum length.

-Don’t use jargons in the document, use normal language.
+Don’t use jargon in the document, use normal language.
 For example, instead of saying RFI or RFP, you can say we would send this out for bid to different suppliers.

 A good way to check the jargon density is by asking a non-finance and procurement person to proofread the policy.

-That would help you weed out the unnecessary jargons in the document.
+That would help you weed out the unnecessary jargon in the document.